 The Dusi Canoe Marathon was founded in 1951, and covers roughly 120km between the cities of Pietermaritzburg and Durban in KwaZulu-Natal on the East Coast of South Africa.

-It is the biggest canoeing event on the African continent, and one of the world’s most popular river marathons, attracting between 1600 and 2000 paddlers each year.
+It is the biggest canoeing event on the African continent, and one of the world’s most popular river marathons, attracting between 900 and 1600 paddlers each year.

-Paddlers can choose between normal marathon K1s, K2s or even K3s (yes a K4 has even finished the Dusi before).
+Paddlers can choose between normal marathon K1s, K2s or even K3s (yes a K4 has even finished the Dusi).
 These boats need to be of robust construction to be able to take the knocks dished out by the rocky river, and must have an overstern rudder.
-Paddlers must wear splashcover (spraydescks) and lifejackets (PFDs) and, if very full river conditions occur, will be required to wear helmets.
-Paddlers must make provision for their own hydration, and carry enough fluids for each stage of the race.
+Paddlers must wear a splashcover (spraydecks) and lifejackets (PFDs) and, if very full river conditions occur, will be required to wear helmets.
+Paddlers traditionally make provision for their own hydration, and carry enough fluids for each stage of the race.
 The organisers provide 3 hydration stations each day.

 For South African paddlers, the race requires each entrant to be AR rated (having passed a basic proficiency test and then the required number of C and B rated river races), as well as successfully completing a number of qualifying races.

-The race is held in mid-February every year, to take advantage of the summer rainfalls.
+The race is held in February every year, to take advantage of the summer rainfalls.
 Temperatures can be extreme, often exceeding 40 degrees Celsius in the valleys.